 Co-dependency and Isolationism

-The aim of this session is to explain the spiritual roots of co-dependency, to explain the difference between dependence and interdependence, to give and discuss examples of types of dependency, to explain how to find healing from co-dependency, to discuss the differences between males and females in regard to their approach and paradigm to relationships due to their 'wiring'.
-It also aims to define isolationism and explain the impact of isolationism on individuals and relationship and to provide some strategies in overcoming isolationism.
+The aim of this session is to explain the spiritual roots of co-dependency, to give and discuss examples of types of dependency, to explain how to find healing from co-dependency, and to discuss the differences between males and females in regard to their approach to relationships due to their 'wiring'.
+It also aims to define isolationism, explain the impact of isolationism on individuals and relationships, and to provide some strategies to overcome this.

 Shame and Guilt